jasonh4882/stressPredictionSpring2021/README.md

     - *Private Score*: 2.78753
     - *Public Score* : 2.74891

 Submission 5(Mean RF) did the best on the private leaderboard while submission 13(RF/GLM) did the best on the public leaderboard.
 For clarification, Kaggle has two leaderboards.
 The public one can be seen at any time while the private one can only be seen after the competition is over.
-The private leaderboard also only allows two submissitions to be counted.
+The private leaderboard also only allows two submissions to be counted.
 The leaderboards are each based on only part of the whole dataset.
-This allows for feedback on the approximate preformance of a model without revealing the data that will actually be tested against.
-This discourages manual edits of a submission and other inproper submission methods.
+This allows for feedback on the approximate performance of a model without revealing the data that will actually be tested against.
+This discourages manual edits of a submission and other improper submission methods.

-#### Comparitive Performance ####
+#### Comparative Performance ####

 Compared to the other submissions made by all teams, the best model submitted by Jason Hampshire:
-- **Public Leaderboard**: RMSE of **2.74304** did **3rd** best on the public board and the best of all undergraduate student submissions, only being beaten by Ph.D. students [Jun Zhuang](https://www.kaggle.com/eplebani) and [Emanuele Plebani](https://www.kaggle.com/junzhuang) *(team name 'PatchMatch')* with scores of **2.74244** and **2.73678** respectivley.
+- **Public Leaderboard**: RMSE of **2.74304** did **3rd** best on the public board and the best of all undergraduate student submissions, only being beaten by Ph.D. students [Jun Zhuang](https://www.kaggle.com/eplebani) and [Emanuele Plebani](https://www.kaggle.com/junzhuang) *(team name 'PatchMatch')* with scores of **2.74244** and **2.73678** respectively.
 This placed the submission on the **94th percentile**

 *Complete public leaderboard CSV can be found [here](stress-prediction-publicleaderboard.csv)*